Image | Instagram

 For example, Karlie Kloss wearing a Native American headdress for a VS fashion show is a form of cultural appropriation.
 Why you might ask?
 Because by reducing the headdress to nothing more than a fashion accessory, it's stripping it of all the things that make it sacred to the Indigenous people of North America.
 The headdresses are reserved for the most powerful members of the tribe and are earned over a long period of time with different tribes of Indigenous people having different customs when it comes to their headdresses.
-If it hasn't been earned, one shouldn't be worn so for a model (and a white one, at that) to parade around in a recreation of one is considered highly disrespectful and racist.
+If it hasn't been earned, one shouldn't be worn so for a model to parade around in a recreation of one is considered highly disrespectful.

 Image | CR Fashion Book